 Whether you're a new resident of Vancouver or just visiting, figuring out the ins-and-outs of getting around the city can be confusing at first.
-Should you take Vancouver Public Transportation or drive?
+Should you take Vancouver public transportation or drive?
 Do you need your own car or can you use a car-share?
 What about cycling around the city?

-Use this guide to answer to each of these questions, as well as learn all the tips, tricks, and strategies you will need to start navigating Vancouver like a pro.
+Use this guide to answer each of these questions, as well as learn all the tips, tricks, and strategies you will need to start navigating Vancouver like a pro.

 01 of 06

 When it comes to getting around Vancouver quickly, public transit can often be the fastest option.
 Residents and visitors have a number of public transit options—including Canada Line and SkyTrain rapid transit, buses, SeaBuses, and light rail—all operated by TransLink, the Metro Vancouver transportation authority.

 02 of 06